bolaubi/BasketballPlayer-Recruitment/readme.md

 ## Introduction

 The main objective of this project is to visualize and gain some insights from the basketball player historical dataset.
-In addition, this project tries to predict a new potential basketball player/ team member for recruitment purpose, thus this machine learning project can be categorized as a classification-based project.
+In addition, this project predicts a new potential basketball player/ team member for recruitment purpose, thus this machine learning project can be categorized as a classification-based project.

 ## Github File Descriptions